Frequently Asked Questions

 -

-The structure supports you, but the change happens through your involvement.
-This work is most effective for people who are willing to stay engaged even when it’s not easy.
+The structure supports you.
+But the change happens through your involvement.
+This program works best for people who are willing to stay engaged even when it's not easy.

 -